All Episodes

 What is that guy's name at the New Black Panther?

-Mark Mark Plot, I can't remember his last name.
+I can't remember his last name.

-The guy at the Southern Poverty Law Center classifies the New Black Panther Party as a virulently racist and anti-Semitic organization whose leaders have encouraged violence against whites, Jews, and law enforcement officers.
+The guy at the Southern Poverty Law Center Classifies the New Black Panther Party as a virulently racist and anti-Semitic organization whose leaders have encouraged violence against whites, Jews, and law enforcement officers.

-So that's who the new Black Panther Party is, according to a left wing group, the Southern Party.
+So that's who the New Black Panther Party is, according to a left-wing group, the Southern Party.

-Is a bounty with no warrant for his arrest?
+Yeah, Mark Potok, P-O-T-O-K, is how can you do a bounty with no warrant for his arrest?

 How can the New Panthers do a bounty?

-You think the new Black Panther Party should be in trouble for putting a bounty out.
+Well, if nobody stops them, you think the New Black Panther Party should be in trouble for putting a bounty out?

-Well, you know, the New Orleans Saints head coach had just been suspended a year for having bounties in the National Football League, and the defensive coordinator of the Saints at the time, Greg Williams has been suspended indefinitely, and the general manager of the Saints, Mickey Loomis, been suspended for eight games.
+Well, you know, the New Orleans Saints head coach had just been suspended a year for having bounties in the National Football League.

 All this starts on April 1st.